TobikoData/sqlmesh/docs/guides/models.md

         Directly Modified: sqlmesh_example.example_incremental_model (Non-breaking)
         └── Indirectly Modified Children:
             └── sqlmesh_example.example_full_model
-        Apply - Logical Update [y/n]: y
+        Apply - Virtual Update [y/n]: y

-        Logical Update executed successfully
+        Virtual Update executed successfully

-### Logical updates
+### Virtual Update

 Reverting to a previous version is a quick operation as no additional work is being done.
-For more information, refer to [plan application](../concepts/plans.md#plan-application) and [logical updates](../concepts/plans.md#logical-updates).
+For more information, refer to [plan application](../concepts/plans.md#plan-application) and [Virtual Update](../concepts/plans.md#virtual-update).

 **Note:** The janitor runs periodically and automatically to clean up SQLMesh artifacts no longer being used, and determines the time-to-live (TTL) for tables (how much time can pass before reverting is no longer possible).